Towhidi Janata

-Towhidi Janata (তৌহিদী জনতা) is a Islamist revolutionary Bangladeshi movement who have been involved in protests, demonstrations, and political violence, centred around religious issues at various times.
+Towhidi Janata (তৌহিদী জনতা) is a Bangladeshi Far-right movement centred around mass mobilization in protests, demonstrations, and political violence, centred around religious issues at various times.
 There have been instances where they have attempted to prevent the participation of entertainment industry figures and personalities, particularly female artists, in various social and cultural events.

 Origin and meaning

 The term Tawhidi Janata is formed by combining two separate words from Arabic and Bengali.
 The word Tawhid refers to the oneness of Allah.
 From Tawhid, the term Tawhidi is derived, meaning someone who believes in the oneness of Allah.
 The word Janata comes from Bengali, meaning the general public or a group of people.
 Together, these words form Tawhidi Janata, which translates to "people who follow Tawhid" or "supporters of monotheism".

 Affiliations

 In the context of Bangladesh, Tawhidi Janata or Touhidi Janata is used to express the general Muslim community of Bangladesh like in the context of 1975, 1997, 1998, 2001 etc.

 On April 8, 2013, Al Jazeera used the term Tawhidi Janata to refer to revolutionary people.
 On November 11, 2016, New Age reported that Tawhidi Janata was part of a national group supported by Hefazat-e-Islam Bangladesh.
 On February 21, 2025, during a pre-protest gathering under the banner of Tawhidi Chhatra-Janata at the Baitul Mukarram premises, Islamic speaker Enayetullah Abbasi called for the implementation of the 13-point demand originally raised by Hefazat-e-Islam in 2013.
 In the same assembly, another scholar named Abu Toha Muhammad Adnan appeared.
 Both Abbasi and Adnan were members of Hefazat who used the term "Towhidi Janata".